mark-watson/haskell_book/manuscript/tutorial-pure.md

 bumpList n (x:xs) = (n * x) : bumpList (n xs)
 ~~~~~~~~

 then the code still works correctly and is fairly readable.
-I would like you to get in the habit of avoiding extra uneeded parenthesis and one tool for doing this is running **hlint** (installing **hlint** is covered in Appendix A) on your Haskell code.
+I would like you to get in the habit of avoiding extra unneeded parenthesis and one tool for doing this is running **hlint** (installing **hlint** is covered in Appendix A) on your Haskell code.
 Using **hlint** source file will provide warnings/suggestions like this:

 {lang="haskell",linenos=off}
 ~~~~~~~~